Credal Bayesian Deep Learning: Background and Preliminaries

 \section{Background and Preliminaries}

 In this section, we present the background notions that are needed to understand our main results.
-In section \ref{bnn_back} we introduce Bayesian neural networks, and section \ref{ip_background} discusses (finitely generated) credal sets, upper probabilities and lower probabilities.
-The reader that is familiar with these concepts can skip to section \ref{theory}.
+In section \ref{bnn_back} we introduce Bayesian Neural Networks.
+Section \ref{ip_background} discusses (finitely generated) credal sets, upper and lower probabilities, and imprecise highest density regions.
+Section \ref{uncertain} introduces the concepts of upper and lower entropy, which are used to quantify and disentangle AU and EU.
+The reader familiar with these concepts can skip to section \ref{theory}.

-\subsection{Bayesian neural networks}
+\subsection{Bayesian Neural Networks}

 In line with the recent survey on BNNs by \cite{jospin}, Bayes' theorem can be stated as $ P(H\mid D)=[P(D\mid H)P(H)]/P(D)=P(D,H)/\int P(D,H^\prime)\text{d}H^\prime$, where $H$ is a hypothesis about which the agent holds some prior beliefs, and $D$ is the data the agent uses to update their initial opinion.
 Probability distribution $P(D\mid H)$ represents how likely it is to observe data $D$ if hypothesis $H$ were to be true, and is called \textit{likelihood}, while probability distribution $P(H)$ represents the agent's initial opinion around the plausibility of hypothesis $H$, and is called \textit{prior}.
 The \textit{evidence} available is encoded in $P(D)=\int P(D,H^\prime)\text{d}H^\prime$, while \textit{posterior} probability $P(H\mid D)$ represents the agent's updated opinion.
 Using Bayes' theorem to train a predictor can be understood as learning from data $D$: the Bayesian paradigm offers an established way of quantifying uncertainty in deep learning models.